top of page

 "There are 3.1 crore footfalls at our petrol stations every day.
 We deliver 27 lakh LPG cylinders per day and refuel 3,500 aircraft daily.
 Our tank trucks traverse 15 lakh kilometres a day.
 We are there everywhere," he said at the launch event.

-IOC is the first Indian firm to directly venture into the recycling of PET bottles.
+IOC is the first Indian firm to venture into directly recycling PET bottles.

 Bollywood actor and environmental activist Bhumi Pednekar lent her name to the initiative.